India to announce parliamentary election dates on March 5

-NEW DELHI, March 4 India will announce the dates of a parliamentary election on March 5, the election commission said on Tuesday.
+NEW DELHI India will announce the dates of a parliamentary election on March 5, the election commission said on Tuesday.

 The commission said it would hold a news conference at 1030 am (0500 GMT).
 Spokesman Rajesh Malhotra said the election dates would be unveiled at the conference.